 - On social media, 42% of customers expect a response within 60 minutes (Convince & Convert).

-- For live chat, customers want a response within 45 seconds (Com100).
+- For live chat support, customers want a response within 45 seconds (Com100).

 - When communicating to support on the phone, 53% of customers are willing to wait three minutes to talk to an agent (BizFluent).